Live from the Southern Command in sunny South Florida.

 Are you kidding me?

-They have to descend to this level.
+They have to descend to this level to show this loser in a good light.

-Here's how Patty Wood, author of Success Signals, Body Language and Business saw it.
+Here's how Patty Wood, author of Success Signals, Body Language and Business, saw it.

 That's the best indication that this can be a positive communication for the president.